bigbadcon/bbc-11ty/src/story-synth-microgrants.md

 ---
+layout: layouts/page.njk
 title: 'Big Bad Con Presents: Story Synth Microgrants'
-date: 2022-01-24T18:00:00Z
-published: false
-excerpt: Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!
+description: 'Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!'
-coverImage: ''
-coverImageAlt: ''
+tags: pages

 ---

 Hello!

 As award recipients from Grant for the Web, Big Bad Con and Randy Lubin (creator of Story Synth) are excited to announce a microgrant program focused on helping game designers at the intersection of marginalized identities create, publish, and monetize games on the Story Synth platform!